jiansunpurdue/HLTAnalyzer_HLTInfo/README.md

 hltanalysis_cff.py  You can just add the triggers you are interested

 In src and interface directory, there are two versions of HLTInfo.h and HLTInfo.cc with the fix for with trigger objects and without trigger objects.

-Please pay attention to the comments of the files.
+HLTInfo.cc_listbranch_noobj and HLTInfo.cc_listbranch_obj (same for HLTInfo.h) are the two files with the fix.
+Other files are just backups.

 The code are developed in CMSSW_5_3_16 with the official HLTrigger/HLTAnalyzer package